yasir2000/openwrt-oldwiki-md/OpenWrtDocs/Hardware/D-Link/DSL-502T.rst

 user " me@isp.com " #REQUIRED FOR PAP/CHAP AUTH TO BE SUCCESSFUL
 lcp-echo-interval 4
 lcp-echo-failure 20
-#plugin rp-pppoe.so #use pppoatm.so for PPPoA  #No longer needed as we have a pppoe/pppoa script called from "ifup wan" instead
+#plugin rp-pppoe.so #use pppoatm.so for PPPoA  #no longer needed
-#nas0
+#nas0 #no longer needed
-mtu 1492 #pppoa should be 1500
+mtu 1492 #1492 for pppoe and 1500 for pppoa
 mru 1492 #should equal MTU
 }}}
-'''Set up chap/pap authentication '''
+'''Set up chap/pap authentication ''''''(PPPoE + PPPoA)'''

 edit /etc/ppp/chap-secrets and create a pap-secrets which contains:

 {{{
 " me@isp.com " "*" "passwd" "*"
 }}}
-'''Bring up the ADSL connection'''
+'''Bring up the ADSL connection ''''''(PPPoE + PPPoA)'''

-you should first edit /lib/network/pppoe.sh and pppoa.sh with the correct MTU/MRU values.
+You should first edit /lib/network/pppoe.sh and pppoa.sh with the correct MTU/MRU values.

-then just do "ifup wan" and it should come up
+Just type "ifup wan" and the adsl interface should come up

 You should do ifconfig and get something like this: